Start Printed Page 40477

 Federal Crop Insurance Corporation, USDA.

-Applicability Date: The changes to the Common Crop Insurance Regulations, Basic Provisions required by this rule will apply for the 2011 and succeeding crop years for all crops with a 2011 contract change date on or after March 31, 2010, and for the 2012 and succeeding crop years for all crops with a 2011 contract change date prior to March 31, 2010.Start Further Info
+Applicability date: The changes are applicable for the 2017 and succeeding crop years for all crops with a contract change date on or after June 22, 2016, and for the 2018 and succeeding crop years for all crops with a contract change date prior to June 22, 2016.

 FOR FURTHER INFORMATION CONTACT:

 Tim Hoffmann, Product Management, Product Administration and Standards Division, Risk Management Agency, United States Department of Agriculture, Beacon Facility, Stop 0812, Room 421, P.O.
 Box 419205, Kansas City, MO 64141-6205, telephone (816) 926-7730.

 End Further Info